• Topics

 Head of the Research unit Urban Transitions, Department Energy, Transport and Climate Policy, Wuppertal Institute (Wuppertal Institut für Klima, Umwelt, Energie gGmbH)

-Prof. Dr.-Ing Verena Brehm
+Prof. Dr.-Ing.
+Verena Brehm

 Professor at the Department of Design in an Urban Context, University of Kassel